 Jewelry – for a surprise inside a jewelry box surprise, take a look at the choker necklaces by Dogeared.
 This one, “Pearls of Love” Sterling Silver and Pearl Necklace is sooo pretty, but there are loads of designs and price points to choose from for this very “in” style of necklace right now.

-Yeti – stainless-steel mugs made by this Austin-based company keep coffee hot for 12 hours.
-The heat-storing capability is a big part of the magic in the brand and your kid will LOVE unwrapping a Yeti mug engraved with their college logo.
-If their school isn’t on the list, you can still personalize the mugs with initials, instead.
+YETI stainless-steel mugs made by this Austin-based company keep coffee hot for 12 hours.
+The heat-storing capability is a big part of the magic in the brand, NOW with great new colors and styles.

 Another inventive accessory for your bike-rider?
-A bracket for a phone like the Vibrelli Universal Bike Phone Mount Holder so your kid can keep both hands on the handlebars instead of holding their phone.
-Let’s hope that they keep their eyes on the road and use the voice activation features on cleverly mounted phones.
+A bracket for a phone like the Vibrelli Universal Bike Phone Mount Holder so they can keep both hands on the handlebars instead of holding their phone.

 Laptop – if your high school, college kid or young adult has an outdated computer, there is no other gift that they will appreciate more than a new laptop.
 Although expensive, look for student discounts offered by Apple, Microsoft or at stores like Best Buy.
 Here’s the fine print: